alejo-RB/Stack-MEAN-Frontend/README.md

 5. Intuitive User Interface: The user interface design is inspired by the  [McDonald's Ecuador](https://www.mcdonalds.com.ec/) website, providing a pleasant and familiar experience to users.
 Attractive visual elements and an intuitive design are used to facilitate navigation and use of the application.

+6. Responsive Design: The web application is designed to be responsive and mobile-friendly.
+It adapts to different screen sizes and devices, providing an optimal user experience on smartphones and tablets.
+The layout and content automatically adjust to ensure readability and usability on smaller screens.

-6. Data Persistence: The system uses MongoDB as the database to store and manage customer data, orders, products and other related elements.
+7. Data Persistence: The system uses MongoDB as the database to store and manage customer data, orders, products and other related elements.
 This ensures an efficient data structure and easy scalability.

+By incorporating responsive design techniques, the web application ensures that users can access and interact with the system seamlessly on their mobile devices.
+Whether they are managing customers, processing orders, or updating product information, the interface will adapt to their screen size, allowing for a smooth and intuitive user experience.

+The combination of responsive design and the other main features of the system creates a comprehensive solution for order and customer management, providing convenience, efficiency, and scalability for businesses in various industries.

 ## Technologies used📱
 1. **MongoDB:** NoSQL database used to store the data.